hindu-comm/mail_stream_advaita-l/2014/02/MuktikA_Upanishad_Mu/258__Ajit_Krishnan.md

 > in
 > > Yog VAsisTa too.
 > >
-> > ​SrI VidyAraNya svAmI has also cited Amrit Bindu Upanishad 1 and 18 in
+> > SrI VidyAraNya svAmI has also cited Amrit Bindu Upanishad 1 and 18 in
 > > PanchdaSI 1.4.45-46.
 > >
 > > P. 1.4.45 = Amrit.
 B. Up.
 1